SC089/Challenge-07/README.md

   ## Usage
   ```
-  You would use this project to write a readme file for your projects, so you can spend less time writing one and more time coding and debugging your project.
+  To use this application, you will be asked a few questions such as the title and description of your project.
+When you answer these questions the application will generate a readme file for your project, that way you can spend less time writing a readme and spend more time coding.
   ```

   ## Contribution
   ```
-  There could be more questions as to make a more detailed readme file.
-You can improve the formatting of generated readme files.
-You could add the option to skip questions or include flags.
+  You can add the option to go back to a previous question, better format the generated readme file, or add the option to skip a question.

   ## Tests
   ```
-  You can test this project my answering the question based on your own project and see what is generated.
+  Launch the application and simply answer the questions, once you answer the questions, you will then see your answers being used to generate a readme file.
+If you continue to use the application, you will see that the new answers will overwrite the old ones.
   ```

   ## License